-- Greek oregano is a perennial best propagated by root division.
-If you have an established plant just separate off a chunk and pot it up to bring indoors.
+- Oregano is a perennial favorite, best started as a young plant or propagated by root division.
+If you have an established oregano plant, separate off a chunk and pot it up to bring indoors.
 New plants can be started from seed but may take a few months to reach a harvestable size.

-- Basil is an annual so it is best to start new plants from seed or take cuttings from an established plant - they will root in water.
-Small-leaved varieties like dwarf Greek basil or ‘Finissimo Verde’ are best for windowsill culture but I still grow a pot of ‘Genovese’ and keep the size down by cutting it often.
+- Basil is an annual, so it is best to start from seed or cuttings from an established plant as they will root in water.
+Small-leaved varieties like dwarf Greek basil or ‘Finissimo Verde’ are best for windowsill culture, but I still grow a pot of ‘Genovese’ and keep the size down by cutting it often.

-- Thymes such as caraway, lemon, narrow-leaved French, and English garden thyme are all good culinary types.
-They are perennials (though some may not be hardy where you live) and new plants can be divided from the parent plant.
+- Thyme varieties such as caraway, lemon, narrow-leaved French, and English garden thyme are good culinary types.
+They are perennials (though some may not be hardy where you live) and best started as small or new plants can be divided from the parent plant.

-- Parsley is a biennial plant, which means that it goes to seed its second season.
+- Parsley is a biennial plant that goes to seed in its second season.
 If you pot up an existing plant, use a deep container to avoid injuring the tap root.
 New plants can be started from seed.

-- Rosemary is a tender perennial where I live so I have been growing it in a pot outdoors so I can bring it in when the weather cools down.
-If you have an established plant outside you can take cuttings.
+- Rosemary is easiest to grow from small plants.
+This herb is a tender perennial where I live, so I have been growing it in a pot outdoors so I can bring it in when the weather cools down.
+If you also have an established plant outside, you can take cuttings.
 Rosemary can be fussy.
-It will need bright light, a cool location, lots of air circulation, and frequent misting but the extra pampering is worth the effort, especially if it rewards you with its delicate blue blossoms.
+It will need bright light, a cool location, lots of air circulation, and frequent misting, but the extra pampering is worth the effort, especially if it rewards you with its delicate blue blossoms.

 We have Herb Growing Guides for all seven of the herbs listed above for information on planting, growing, and harvesting.